 The onsite Hareer Spa offers a wide range of relaxing and restorative spa treatments using L’Occitane products.
 The spa is the first in the Sultanate of Oman to use L’Occitane.
 Ingredients in the treatments draw on nature and authenticity of origin.

-There is a full onsite fitness centre open 24 hours a day for those dedicated to exercising during their stay.
+There is a full onsite fitness center open 24 hours a day for those dedicated to exercising during their stay.

-There are daily dolphin and whale-watching excursions, as well as snorkelling trips, and sunset cruises.
+There are daily dolphin and whale-watching excursions, as well as snorkeling trips, and sunset cruises.

 This is a good location if you’re keen to explore more of Oman.
 Muscat is only a short drive away, and is a fascinating city with lots to explore whether you’re interested in shopping, history or architecture.
 A variety of sightseeing excursions is available from the hotel.

 The dive center has scuba diving and snorkeling facilities, and is a PADI Five Star Gold Palm Resort.
 For the best snorkeling, we would advise taking a boat offshore, which can be arranged by the hotel.